William Blair

 Education: PhD, University of Michigan

 William P. Blair is an astrophysicist and research professor in the Department of Physics and Astronomy at The Johns Hopkins University.
-He currently splits time between ongoing research projects at Johns Hopkins and as the Project Scientist for User Support for the James Webb Space Telescope project at the Space Telescope Science Institute.
+In January 2023, he concluded his functional work as the Project Scientist for User Support for the James Webb Space Telescope project at the Space Telescope Science Institute but continues to pursue both ground-based and space-based research activities at JHU.

 Bill's primary research interests involve objects called supernova remnants (or SNRs for short), which are the expanding gaseous nebulas left over after certain stars come to the end of their evolution and explode as supernovas.
 Using a combination of imaging and a technique called spectroscopy (where the light from an object is broken up into a spectrum for analysis), Bill's research strives to better understand the chemical abundances and physical processes involved in these objects as they expand outward from the point of the explosion.
 Bill's research uses both ground-based telescopes and a number of space-based instruments to observe at optical, ultraviolet, infrared, and X-ray wavelengths of light.
 He not only observes SNRs in our own Galaxy, the Milky Way, but has been instrumental in surveys of nearby galaxies for SNRs.